Mixed-income housing, either in one building or in a district or neighborhood, offers many social advantages and almost no disadvantages.

-In a more suburban example, ranch or tract houses of a certain age might actually be able to be combined into two or more units by connecting them with a new addition.
+In a more suburban example, small ranch or tract houses of a certain age might actually be combined into two or more units by connecting them with a new addition.

 In this event, the lots are combined through a process that most cities already have on their books in the form of subdivision regulation.
 Then the logistics of dealing with different ground elevations and so forth are worked out, and the new addition expands both homes.